How do I become a...?

 If you live outside of the UK, search for a national job profile site specific to where you live.

-If you live in the UK and are thinking of working abroad a useful starting point would be Targetjobs – Working abroad.
+If you live in the UK and are thinking of working abroad a useful starting point would be Targetjobs – Career Ideas.

 Learn about jobs and careers related to the subject you're studying